Michael C. Hall: 2000s

-2006–2014: Television focus and Dexter

-Hall starred in and co-produced the Showtime television series Dexter, in which he played a psychopathic blood-spatter analyst for the Miami Metro Police Department, who moonlights as a serial killer/vigilante.
+Hall starred in and co-produced the Showtime television series Dexter, in which he played Dexter Morgan, a psychopathic blood-spatter analyst for the Miami Metro Police Department, who moonlights as a serial killer/vigilante.
 Jennifer Carpenter played his adoptive sister, Debra Morgan.
 The series premiered on October 1, 2006, and ended its run in 2013.
 After months of rumors, on April 18, 2013, Showtime announced via social media that season eight would be Dexter's final season.
 Hall also voiced Dexter Morgan in the animated web series Dexter: Early Cuts.
 For his work on Dexter, Hall was nominated for five Emmy Awards for Outstanding Lead Actor in a Drama Series from 2008 to 2012.
 The show itself was also nominated for Emmy citations in the Drama Series category in the same years.
-He won the 2007 Television Critics Association award for Individual Achievement in Drama.
-Hall was nominated for the Golden Globe Award for Best Performance by an Actor in a TV Drama in 2007, 2008, and again in 2010.
-Also in 2010, he won a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.
+He won the 2007 Television Critics Association award for Individual Achievement in Drama at the 23rd TCA Awards.
+Hall was nominated for the Golden Globe Award for Best Performance by an Actor in a TV Drama in 2007 and 2008, and won in 2010 at the 67th Golden Globe Awards.
+Also in 2010, he won a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series at the 16th Screen Actor's Guild Awards.

-In 2014, Hall stated he would be open to returning for a spinoff series, but said: "I can't even wrap my mind around that.
-And it's all just theoretical until there is some sort of script reflecting somebody's idea of where it could possibly go.
-But it's hard for me to imagine what that would be.
-Yeah, as far as playing Dexter again for an undefined amount of time, that's a little daunting to consider.
-But doing another television series—there's a lot of amazing stuff on TV.
-I don't want to do that right away.
-But I wouldn't say never to that."
-He has said he would consider revisiting his role as the serial killer if something was written that he deemed "worth pursuing".
+2010s

-Hall's film credits include the thriller Paycheck (2003), the science fiction thriller Gamer (2009), the 2011 drama The Trouble with Bliss (2011), the comedy Peep World (2012), and Kill Your Darlings (2013).
+Hall's film credits include the 2011 drama The Trouble with Bliss (2011), the comedy Peep World (2012), and Kill Your Darlings (2013).
 Hall performed in a film adaptation of Joe R. Lansdale's cult novel Cold in July, directed by Jim Mickle.
 The film premiered at the 2014 Sundance Film Festival in Park City, Utah.
-Hall will portray Abraham Lincoln's advisor, Leonard Swett, in the documentary film The Gettysburg Address.
+Hall portrayed Abraham Lincoln's advisor, Leonard Swett, in the documentary film The Gettysburg Address.
 In 2014, he returned to Broadway in the play The Realistic Joneses, starring in the role of John Jones.
 He assumed the title role in Hedwig and The Angry Inch on Broadway on October 16, 2014, and performed the role until January 18, 2015.
 Hall returned to the role of Hedwig from February 17–21, 2015, to replace John Cameron Mitchell, who had a knee injury.